 Lavender Oatmeal Bath Bombs: A Soothing DIY Gift

 Making this lavender oatmeal bath bombs recipe along with my lavender oatmeal soap would make for a wonderfully giftable combination.
 It is also a great way to make a variety of homemade bath products while not having to buy too many entirely different ingredients.
 Both lavender and oatmeal are soothing to the skin, and the lavender and epsom salts are relaxation inducing.
 Both lavender and oatmeal are therapeutic for dry itchy skin and rashes too.
 Just what you need for a relaxing bath.
+My Sparkling Lavender Bath Salt Recipe would also make a nice gift basket along with thise DIY bath bombs.

 Adjusting the Bath Bomb Recipe